.com

 A very solid entry from Robert's early TV career.
 He is heavily featured here as a Canadian mountie who helps solve the mystery of a crashed plane, stolen gold and a faked death.

-The story is a good one and a solid cast add the enjoyment of this half hour.
+The story is a good one and a good cast add the enjoyment of this half hour.
 Shaw cuts quite a dash in his uniform and although his accent wavers quite often, he's on good form throughout.
-Perhaps his most featured role in his early television career.

 The “Four Just Men” had worked together on a mission during World War II and pledged at that point to dedicate their lives to righting wrongs.